Chapmania/oculus-quest-starter-kit/README.md

-# Oculus Quest Unity Project
+# Oculus Quest Starter Kit

-This is a Unity starter project for the Oculus Quest platform.
+This is a Unity starter kit for the Oculus Quest platform.

 ## Installation instructions